What Is Consumer Cellular, and Is It Worth It?

 What phones can you use with Consumer Cellular?

-If you're not impressed by the phones that Consumer Cellular offers, you can bring your own unlocked device, as long as it's a GSM phone.
+If you're not impressed by the phones that Consumer Cellular offers, you can bring your own unlocked phone, as long as it's a GSM phone.
 Consumer Cellular doesn't charge you for a SIM card.

 What are the best Consumer Cellular plans?